 Secondary Generalized Hyperhidrosis

 Unlike primary hyperhidrosis, the secondary kind, or diaphoresis, tends to show up during a person’s adult years, usually after the age of 25.
 You might suddenly notice you’re super sweaty on a regular basis when you’ve never had that problem before.
 As with primary hyperhidrosis, this sweatiness has nothing to do with the temperature around you or any other external factor.

 If you are suffering from secondary hyperhidrosis, you should consider making a doctor’s appointment to review any medications you’re on and to look for any underlying reasons why it’s happening.
 This is because certain common medicines, diseases and conditions can cause secondary hyperhidrosis.

-With this type of hyperhidrosis, you may notice heavy night sweating, while night sweating is not typically a problem with primary hyperhidrosis.
+Another symptom of secondary generalized hyperhidrosis is heavy night sweating.
+Conversely, night sweating is not typically a problem with primary hyperhidrosis.
 You’ll also notice it’s generalized – it’s not focal or occurring in just one or two primary locations.
 It’s all over your body.

 If you’re worried you might have a disease or condition causing your hyperhidrosis, you likely want to know what some of the possibilities are.
 There are many medical causes – some common and others rare.
 Some of the more common causes of diaphoresis include:

 - Lymphoma, as well as other cancers and tumors

 - Heart failure